 13. If the applicant is a juridical person:

-[(d) Identify the identities and locations of the applicant’s:
+(d) Identify the identities and locations of the applicant’s:

 (i) management including any members of its board of directors;

-(ii) ownership, including any persons or entities holding or more of the applicant’s equity, if different from the place of registration/domicile, for example in the case the applicant is a subsidiary of a parent company located in a different jurisdiction and
+(ii) ownership, including any persons or entities holding [5 percent] or more of the applicant’s equity, if different from the place of registration/domicile, for example in the case the applicant is a subsidiary of a parent company located in a different jurisdiction and

-(iii) an organisational chart of the group structure.]
+(iii) an organisational chart of the group structure.

-(vi) holding, subsidiaries, affiliated and Ultimate Parent companies, agencies and partnerships at the time of application]
+(vi) holding, subsidiaries, affiliated and Ultimate Parent companies, agencies and partnerships at the time of application.

+13.ter.
+Provide any additional information to assist determine the nationality of the applicant, or by whose nationals the applicant is effectively controlled.

+16. bis.
+Attach information on all the flag States and port States that are proposed to be involved in activities under the Exploitation Contract, in accordance with Regulation 5(2)(e).

-[13.ter.
-Provide any additional information to assist determine the nationality of the applicant, or by whose nationals the applicant is effectively controlled.]
-[20.ter.
-Provide evidence that the applicant has demonstrated a satisfactory record of past operational performance and compliance, both within the Area and in other States’ jurisdiction].
+20.ter.
+Provide evidence that the applicant has demonstrated a satisfactory record of past operational performance and compliance, both within the Area and in other State’s jurisdiction.

-22. If, subject to Regulation 22, an applicant seeking approval of a Plan of Work intends to finance the proposed Plan of Work by borrowing, attach details of the amount of such borrowing, the repayment period and the interest rate, together with the terms and conditions of any security, charge, mortgage or pledge made or provided or intended to be made or provided or imposed by any financial institution in respect of such borrowing [and the predicted debt-to-equity ratio].
+22. If, subject to Regulation 22, an applicant seeking approval of a Plan of Work intends to finance the proposed Plan of Work by borrowing, attach details of the amount of such borrowing, the repayment period and the interest rate, together with the terms and conditions of any security, charge, mortgage or pledge made or provided or intended to be made or provided or imposed by any financial institution in respect of such borrowing and the predicted debt-to-equity ratio.

 Please indicate the rationale for the proposal.
 [150-word limit]